Like and follow us on Facebook!

 So get out there and hunt and fish and mess around with your friends, ramble out yonder and explore the forests, climb the mountains, bag the peaks, run the rivers, breathe deep of that yet sweet and lucid air, sit quietly for a while and contemplate the precious stillness, the lovely, mysterious, and awesome space.

 Enjoy yourselves, keep your brain in your head and your head firmly attached to the body, the body active and alive, and I promise you this much; I promise you this one sweet victory over our enemies, over those desk-bound men and women with their hearts in a safe deposit box, and their eyes hypnotized by desk calculators.
 I promise you this; You will outlive the bastards.”

 Annual memberships and dues levels are:

-Member dues are payable the first of July each year.
+Member dues are payable on the anniversary of joining/renewing.
 They may be paid any time during that month to be considered current.
 Payment can be taken online or by traditional check and mail.
 Payment of dues entitles a member to receive regular email communication from the chapter.

 A paid member is also a member of the state CAS organization and receives quarterly issues of state CAS publications:

 Participation in field trips is a major benefit of membership and a current membership is required to attend field trips.
 Our field trips are listed on Meetup under the group "CAS-GJ Chapter Members" (https://www.meetup.com/CAS-GJ-Chapter-Members/) You must be a paid member to join that group.

 By the way our public events are listed on Meetup under the group "Colorado Archaeological Society- Grand Junction Chapter" (https://www.meetup.com/CAS-GJ/).
 This group is open to the public.